marcoverpas/Italy-SFC-Model/README.md

                      dum = TSEXTEND(dum,  UPTO=c(2028,1))       #Dummy for Bb
 })
 ```
+Note: the only exogenous variable to be extended is the dummy variable named $dum$.

 Similar to what we did for adjusted in-sample predictions, the second step is to create an 'exogenization list', encompassing all the endogenous variables of the model.
 These variables are adjusted up to 2021 and then set free to follow the dynamics implied by the model equations.